cdale77/active_job_status/README.md

 ## Usage

-Have your jobs inheret from TrackableJob instead of ActiveJob::Base:
+Have your jobs inheret from ActiveJobStatus::TrackableJob instead of ActiveJob::Base:

+*Note!
+Previous versions of this gem did not namespace TrackableJob insdie of ActiveJob Status -- it was in the global namespace.
+If upgrading from versions < 1.0, you may need to update your code.*

-    class MyJob < TrackableJob
+    class MyJob < ActiveJobStatus::TrackableJob
     end

 ### Job Status